Brooks’ 3 TDs push Oklahoma past Oregon 47-32 in Alamo Bowl - NewsBreak

 Oklahoma opens the 2022 season under Venables against Texas-El Paso on Sept.
 3.

-Oregon plays its first game with Lanning as head coach Sept.
+Oregon plays its first game with Lanning as head coach on Sept.
 3 against Georgia.

 Comments / 0